ScrapeGraphAI/docusaurus-docs/docs/intro.md

 Just say which information you want to extract and the library will do it for you!

 ## 🚀 Quick install
+The reference page for Scrapegraph-ai is avaible on the official page of pypy: [pypi](https://pypi.org/project/scrapegraphai/).

 ```bash
 pip install scrapegraphai